Randy Moss

-Post-football, he began working for ESPN as a studio analyst for its Sunday NFL Countdown and Monday Night Countdown programs.
+Following his playing career, he began working for ESPN as a studio analyst for its Sunday NFL Countdown and Monday Night Countdown programs.
 In 2022, Moss left Monday Night Countdown.

 Early life

 Moss was born in Rand, West Virginia.
 He attended DuPont High School, one of two schools that later consolidated into Riverside High School, where he excelled in football, basketball, baseball, and track.
 Randy was also on the school's debate team.
 On the football field, Moss led the DuPont Panthers to back-to-back state championships in 1992 and 1993.
 He was a star at wide receiver, but also played free safety, returned kickoffs and punts, and was the team's kicker and punter.
 In 1994, he was honored with the Harrison H. Kennedy Award as the West Virginia Football Player of the Year.
 Parade magazine named him to their annual All-American high school football team in 1995 and in 2009 named him one of the 50 greatest high school football players of all time.
 At DuPont, he was a teammate of future Chicago Bears linebacker Bobbie Howard.

 In addition to playing football at DuPont, Moss was twice named West Virginia Player of the Year in basketball (in 1994 when he was co-player of the year and in 1995), where he was a teammate of future NBA player Jason Williams.
 In his senior season of basketball, Moss averaged 30.2 points, 13.7 rebounds, 5.1 steals, 3.8 blocks, and 3.1 assists while shooting 60% from field; he scored a school-record 1,713 career points.

-As a sophomore in 1992, at the age of 15, Moss joined the track & field team and was the West Virginia state champion in the 100 and 200 meters with times of 10.79 seconds and 21.95 seconds, respectively.
+As a sophomore in 1992, at the age of 15, Moss joined the track & field team and was the West Virginia state champion in the 100 and 200 meters with times of 10.94 seconds and 21.95 seconds, respectively.
 This was the only year he competed on the school's track team, but he would later join the Marshall track team and lower his 200 m time to 21.15 seconds.
 He also played center field for the baseball team.